casibbald/terragrunt-import-from-plan/README.md

 ### 🤔 Why Use This Action?

 When running `terragrunt plan`, you may have resources marked for creation but not yet in the Terraform state.
-This action helps you automatically import those resources, ensuring your state file is up-to-date without manual intervention.
+This action helps you automatically import those resources using **intelligent, schema-driven analysis** to ensure your state file is up-to-date without manual intervention.

+**🧠 What Makes This Different:** Unlike tools that guess which resource attributes to use for imports, this action uses **real Terraform provider schema data** to intelligently select the correct identifiers for each resource type.
+Supporting **1,064+ Google Cloud resource types** automatically, it knows that `repository_id` is best for artifact registries, `bucket` for storage, and `arn` for AWS resources.

 This is particularly useful for CI/CD pipelines where you want to ensure all resources are managed correctly without having to run `terraform import` commands manually.